Top Speed of Trolling Motor

 Trolling is one of the most common techniques employed in recreational fishing.
 By attaching baited hooks onto fishing lines and dragging them behind a slowly moving boat, get ready to be amazed as you attract and draw in fish.
 Having a maximum speed of only 5 mph may seem slow, but it is what makes trolling motors ideal for fishing.

 Many people use trolling motors as their primary means of propulsion.
-This is popular on Jon Boats, dinghies, and other small personal watercraft.
+This is popular on Jon Boats, dinghys, and other small personal watercraft.
 While trolling motors work great for this, they will never achieve the performance of a gas motor.
 The reason for this is because the maximum speed is determined by the propeller speed, or RPMs.
 Propeller speed is determined by the amount of current that can be passed through the coil, therefore a 12V trolling motor is limited by only having twelve volts available.
-Electric motors are by design, only able to perform within set parameters, so adding additional volts will only ruin the motor, and not improve performance.
+Electric trolling motors are by design, only able to perform within set parameters, so adding additional volts will only ruin the motor, and not improve performance.

 If you are looking for speed or power without having to deal with gasoline and all the problems that come with it, then an electric outboard motor is the right choice for you.
 Electric outboard motors or electric boat motors utilize brushless DC motors (BDCM), allowing them to be more efficient, more durable and produce greater amounts of torque.
 In order to produce higher amounts of torque and speed, electric boat motors require increased voltage.
 For this reason, electric outboard motors require high-end lithium batteries to store the voltage and amps necessary to power the electric boat motors.